LloydTea/backend/README.md

   Functions Of This Process

-        - To receive questions from the frontend through an API and then sent to ChatGBT (Open AI) to generate a response to users after accessing my resume.
+        - To receive questions from the frontend through an API and then send to ChatGBT (Open AI) to generate a response for users after accessing my resume.
         - Link To: [Frontend Repo](https://github.com/LloydTea/Lloyd-AI-Frontend)

   -[Access Link](https://ai.lloydtea.pro/)